Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 is well defined on equivalence classes of phases and is injective.
 This is exactly the assertion that filtered representations together with boundary stratification form a complete invariant of algebraic phases. \end{proof}

 \begin{remark} Boundary data is indispensable.
 Filtered representations alone cannot detect boundary collapse and therefore cannot distinguish weak phases that share the same recoverable core.
 Classical reconstruction theories often admit hidden structure for exactly this reason: they do not record boundary behaviour.
-In APT the boundary stratification is built directly into the representation theory, so intrinsic reconstruction forces phase structure, phase structure forces boundaries, and together they eliminate all hidden structure. \end{remark}
+In APT the boundary stratification is built directly into the representation theory, so intrinsic reconstruction determines phase structure up to boundary equivalence, while boundary stratification records the non-rigid behaviour that filtered representations alone do not detect. \end{remark}